-Finding Your Cat Best Friend
+Finding Your Feline Best Friend

-Owned a Cat?
+Have You Owned a Cat?

-The first cat you own may not be your soulmate, but I promise you there is a soulmate ball of fluff out there for you somewhere.
+The first cat you own may not be your soulmate, but I promise you there is a ball of fluff out there for you somewhere.
 You just need to know how to find it.
 Once you do, your life will never be the same.

-Some things to remember when looking for the perfect cat is that just because it's adorable doesn't mean it's a good fit.
+Something to remember when looking for the perfect cat is that just because it's adorable doesn't mean it's a good fit.
 There are plenty of cats or kittens that I'm sure at first glance you would think, "Aw, look at that cute face," but once you hastily adopt it and go home you realize that cat is a menace to your poor little Maltese.

 It is good to adopt from a place/someone who knows what the cat's temperament and dislikes are.
 Some cats don't get along with dogs or children but then others are completely the opposite and love having all the playmates in the world.
 Some cats naturally want to spend time outside while others are content with being indoor couch potatoes all day (like my cat).

 If the shelter tells you that Jazzy doesn't like kids and he needs a home with just adults, listen to them.
 Never try to force a cat to accept an environment it deems uncomfortable.
 If you don't listen and that cat lashes out at your child who may have pulled his tail, then that injury is on you.

 So always listen to the advice or read the descriptions of the different fluffy friends you are thinking of adopting.
 If you don't, then it's pretty obvious that you will not gain the amazing best friend relationship with your cat.
 If anything you will probably gain resentment.